ln-brie/ln-brie/README.md

 - 👋 Hi, I’m @ln-brie
 - 👀 I’m interested in tabletop roleplaying games, art, music, but curious about everything
-- 🌱 I’m currently learning php frameworks (Symfony, cakePHP, Laravel)
+- 🌱 I’m currently working on Symfony and WordPress
 - 💞️ I’m looking to collaborate on projects in JS, jQuery, PHP